"The drug war is a festering collection of lies, innuendo, hatred, bigotry and irrational fears."

-Dean Becker's law-enforcement experience came in the US Air Force as a security policeman from 1967 to 1969.
+Dean Becker's law-enforcement experience came in the US Air Force as a security policeman in the 1960's.
+He served our nation as a nuclear-weapons security specialist.
 He was awarded "expert" status with the M16 rifle (scoring a perfect 500) and was utilized as marksman for the Flight's counter-demonstration team.
 He worked as a nuclear-weapons security specialist, spending most of his time guarding B-52s - each stocked with eight hydrogen bombs - and patrolling the atomic bomb dump-off base which held hundreds of nuclear devices.

 After leaving the Air Force, Dean ascertained that the "War on Drugs" was an abject failure.
 "I watched some of my childhood friends become criminals," he recalls, "stealing to support their habit.
 Others died of drug overdoses.
 Many had their lives and futures destroyed by a drug conviction.
 Basically, I saw that the mechanism of prohibition was the cause of these problems, not the solution."
 The final straw came in 1970, when one of his childhood friends was arrested for possession of one marijuana cigarette - and committed suicide rather than endure the prison sentence he was given.